pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1504 SELinux

+Today I did a little study about the SELinux system.
+The Security-Enhanced Linux is a security architecture system to control the resources access into a linux system, resources like files, processes and folders.
+SELinux works as a labeled system to give access to the subjects/users.

 ### Day 1502-03 Scala and Spark

 These two days I am learning how to create a uber jar file given a Scala project.
 Really I waste a lot of time looking tutorials in the internet, finally I found the answer in the sbt-assembly-plugin official documentation.
 Please first read the documentation before look for an answer in the internet or ChatGPT.